WalnutProgramming/Virtual-Hall-Pass/plan.md

 - Classes
 - About
 - Pass in Progress
+- Admin

-## Add Flask Responsiveness from Hall Pass Mockup
+## Add Flask Responsiveness from Hall Pass Mockup (Done)
 Mockup link: https://replit.com/@susthebus/Hall-Pass#main.py
-- Database?

-## Teacher/Administrator Backend Page
-- backend.html
+## Task assignment (who does what)
-- Authentication?
+-

 ## Comments!!
 - Not a priority but obviously very convenient and useful

- ## Backup (done)
+## Long term future
+- Add responsiveness (changes depending on screen size)
+- Let teachers add a list of students at once
+- Image (profile pictures)
+- Landing page (after ending the hall pass)

+- anything below will automatically get deleted

+## TODO (auto generated):
+- #TODO:  store user passwords encrypted, it is unsafe to store them raw  at line 37 in file User.py

+- #TODO:  make more secure by storing an encrypted uuid for eatch token  at line 8 in file Token.py